tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 As for reading, the above applies if for a book you read you find the corresponding audiobook.
 If not, just read it and skip the second step.

+It is reasonable to ask
+how you're supposed to learn from native content if you still understand nothing.
+It is true that actively consuming native media, looking up words and trying to learn them is an immense task for a beginner.
+You're going to spend your first weeks learning the basics of the language.
+What I recommend you to do at this stage is watch easy anime without subtitles.
+Instead of looking up words rely on imagery and context to infer what's going on in the show.
+You can use Japanese subs once you have a foundation in the Japanese writing systems.
+Passively listen to each episode after you complete it to maximize time spent immersing.
+Dedicate your active study time to learning **basic vocabulary**.
+I'll show you how to do it shortly.

+Slice of life anime is the easiest genre to learn from in the beginning.
+If you need more specific recommendations,
+I have a list of anime ranked by difficulty [here](random-anime-ranked-easiest-to-hardest.html).

+Once you complete the basic vocabulary phase, nothing stops you from learning just from immersion.
+Don't wait for too long.
+There are people who trap themselves into thinking, "I'm going to start watching raw when I'm good.
+I don't immerse because I don't understand Japanese yet."
+This is a very dangerous pattern.
+You start wearing skates before you know how to skate.
+You start watching without subs before you understand.

 Listen to `10,000` hours of Japanese over the next `2` years.
 This roughly amounts to about 14 hours of listening per day.
 Listening a lot is what is going to enable you